NDLA-H5P/generator-h5p-content-type/README.md

 * Yeoman is a person with feelings and opinions, but is very easy to work with.
 * Yeoman can be too opinionated at times but is easily convinced not to be.
 * Feel free to [learn more about Yeoman](https://yeoman.io/).

+## Development

+There are two ways of running the project locally.

+### npm link

+1. Clone the project
+1. Open the directory
+1. Run `npm install` to fetch dependencies
+1. Run `npm link`
+1. Run `npm run build` to build the output files
+1. Make sure you have installed the `yo` command locally.
+If not, run `npm install --global yo`
+1. Now you can run `yo h5p-content-type` to run the generator locally

+### generate-local

+1. Clone the project
+1. Open the directory
+1. Run `npm install` to fetch dependencies
+1. Run `npm run generate-local` to build and run the generator locally

 ## License